Cardiff Daily (CD)Cardiff Daily (CD)Cardiff Daily (CD)

 Credit: Sionk

-The crisis ripples through daily life, heightening vulnerability among low-income families.
-Children in overcrowded homes show elevated stress levels and poorer academic outcomes, with Adamsdown Primary School reporting higher absenteeism tied to unstable housing.
-Vulnerable young adults, particularly care leavers aged 16-21, face exploitation risks in makeshift shared houses, prompting supported living schemes that divide community opinion.
+The crisis ripples through daily life.
+Children in overcrowded homes show elevated stress and poorer academic outcomes, with Adamsdown Primary School and Tredegarville Primary School, the ward’s two primary schools, reporting higher absenteeism tied to unstable housing.
+Vulnerable young adults, particularly care leavers aged 16 to 21, face exploitation risks in makeshift shared houses near Adam Street and Walker Road, prompting supported living schemes that divide community opinion.

-Crime rates, while not the highest in Cardiff, correlate with housing instability—anti-social behavior linked to rough sleeping rose 15% in recent years.
-Mental health strains are evident; local GP practices note increased anxiety cases from no-fault evictions, which spiked under Section 21 notices before Welsh reforms.
-Women and single parents bear disproportionate burdens, often skipping meals to cover deposits or facing domestic violence amplified by confined spaces.
+Crime rates, while not the highest in Cardiff, correlate with housing instability.
+Anti-social behaviour linked to rough sleeping rose 15% in recent years.
+Mental health strains are evident; local GP practices report increased anxiety cases from no-fault evictions.
+Women and single parents bear disproportionate burdens, often skipping meals to cover deposits or facing domestic violence amplified by confined living spaces.

 Recent Developments and Initiatives